cdapio/cdap/cdap-docs/developer-guide/source/arch.rst

 Introduction
 ============

-Before you learn how to write applications on CDAP, this section will introduce its concepts and architecture.
+**Cask Data Application Platform (CDAP)** is a developer-centric middleware for developing and running Big Data applications.
+Before you learn how to develop and operate applications, this section will explain the concepts and architecture of CDAP.

 Virtualization
 ==============

 CDAP lets you virtualize your data and applications by injecting abstraction layers over the various components of the Hadoop ecosystem.
 To access and manipulate data, you interact with CDAP's Datasets rather than actual storage engines such as HDFS or HBase.
-Similarly, you write your applications using CDAP's application interfaces and run them inside application containers.
-These containers are a logical abstraction that can be realized differently in several runtime environments, such as in-memory, single-node standalone, or distributed cluster, without the need to change a single line of application code.
+Similarly, you write your applications using CDAP's developer interface and run them inside application containers.
+These containers are a logical abstraction that can be realized differently in several runtime environments, such as in-memory, single-node standalone, or distributed cluster.
+Thus you can deploy and run in different environments without the need to change a single line of application code.

 .. image:: _images/layers.png
    :width: 4in